mui/mui-x/docs/data/migration/migration-pickers-v7/migration-pickers-v7.md

   +console.log(readOnly);
   ```

-- The component passed to the `layout` slot no longer receives a `isRtl` prop.
+- The component passed to the `layout` slot no longer receives an `isRtl` prop.
 If you need to access this information, you can use the `useRtl` hook from `@mui/system`:

   ```diff
   +import { useRtl } from '@mui/system/RtlProvider';